georgjz/georgjz.github.io/_drafts/wyvern/2022-08-11-wyvern-04-DRAFT.md

 .endsubroutine
 ```

-Each subroutine or macro will form their own scope.
+Each subroutine or macro will form its own scope.
 That is, multiple labels of the same name are allowed:

 ```
 .subroutine Multiply: